finegeometer/lean-circuits/README.md

     to the concrete relationships between the voltages and currents.
     The proof that composition of cospans matches composition of voltage-current relations is particularly complicated.
 - **Circuit**: A description of the behavior of a circuit, as a relation on the voltages and currents at its terminals.
+    - **Directed**: Circuits with a defined notion of "input" and "output".
+This is an arbitrary distinction, but is convenient when you want to connect circuits in series.
 - **Network**: An abstract network, consisting of a number of components that have been wired together.
 - **Interp**: The relationship between abstract networks and concerete circuits.
 - **Component**: Basic electrical components, such as resistors, capacitors, inductors, and transistors.